 The Usher will also ask whether you would like to see the Duty Adviser before the hearing.
 The duty advisers are volunteers provided by ICCARS and we have a separate private room next to the waiting area.
-There will be a sign on the door and if you need to attract our attention you can enter to room if the door is open or knock if it is closed.

 About the Hearing

 Hearings have changed for the time being due to the Coronavirus.
 Currently, the court has a list of hearings that are being divided into 20 and 30 minute slots, which includes time for the rooms to be cleaned between hearings.

 In cases where more time is needed the Judge can adjourn the hearing and arrange a later date so that more time can be allowed to hear the case.
 Sometimes the Judge will give instructions to you (the ‘Defendant’) and to the claimant about what should be done before the next hearing.